F-segment: Market share in Europe

 2019 - Sales of limousines in Europe were down 6% in 2019 to just over 41,000 sales which makes this the second consecutive year of decline for the segment.

 2020 - European sales of limousines and upper class vehicles were down 29% in 2020, to just over 29,000 deliveries.
-This trials the overall market and drops their share to 0.2% of the total European car market, down from 0.3% last year.
+This lowers their share to 0.2% of the total European car market, down from 0.3% the year before.

 Asia

 In China, Hongqi CA72 was launched in 1958, making it the oldest Chinese F-segment car.

 The first F-segment car from an Asian manufacturer for an outside market was the 1989 Lexus LS400.
 Before the debut of luxury orientated Japanese manufacturers such as Lexus or Infiniti, most flagship models were limited for Japan only.
 Examples included the Toyota Century and Nissan President.

-In South Korea, early F-segment cars were the result of partnerships with long-established manufacturers, for example the 1994 Daewoo Arcadia (a re-badged Honda Legend), the 1997 SsangYong Chairman (based on the Mercedes-Benz E-Class) and the 1999 Hyundai Equus (based on the Mitsubishi Proudia/Dignity).
+In South Korea, early F-segment cars were the result of partnerships with long-established manufacturers, for example the 1999 Hyundai Equus (based on the Mitsubishi Proudia/Dignity).
 More recent F-segment cars from South Korea include the Genesis G90.